openssl/tools/HOWTO-stage-a-release.md

 # Staging tasks

-## Generate the tarball and announcement text
+## Generate the announcement text

 *The changes in this section should be made in your clone of the openssl source repo*

-To generate and stage a release tarball and announcement text, there is a script `$TOOLS/release-tools/stage-release.sh`.
+To generate and stage announcement text, there is a script `$TOOLS/release-tools/stage-release.sh`.
 It's expected to be run while standing in the worktree of an OpenSSL source repository, and the expects the checked out branch to be the branch to stage the release from, matching one of OpenSSL release branch patterns.